Tgodmuna/eazipay/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Chart.js: A powerful charting library for creating interactive and visually appealing charts.
-- Inline Styles: Styling components using inline styles.
+- CSS-JS Styling: Styling components using inline styles.
 - Tailwind CSS: A utility-first CSS framework for designing responsive and modern user interfaces.

 ## Getting Started